Skip to content

 Link to this section

 When users sign up via an enterprise connection with single-sign-on (SSO), they are routed to the identity provider (IdP) for identity verification.
-Here’s how this happens.
+This happens when they select the SSO button on the home screen.
+You can set up a more seamless routing option using home realm discovery.

 Home realm discovery